georgemarselis/homeworkdb/README.md

    		Secondary output is the 'listOfGenes.tsv' file: it drives the Uniprot script bellow.

 1.2 Uniprot:
+ 	* Run getUniprotData.sh
+ 		Depends on getDisgenetData.py;
- 	* Run getUniprotData.sh (depends on getDisgenetData.py, you cannot run it without having run the above at least once) Takes a minute or two.
+ 			You cannot run it without having run the above at least once Downloads the list of candidate proteins and isomorphs Takes a minute or two.

 1.3 Hintkb2: